RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	Completed at: 2017-08-22 11:54:19.509456
 	- Total time: 0:00:00

-Note that, the same 212 atoms in from each protomer were selected – thus the symmetry of the pentamer is retained.
+Note that, the same 212 atoms from each protomer were selected – thus the symmetry of the pentamer is retained.

 2) Create a model of the EV71 Pentamer complex with additional coarse graining set at level 4: